javaLabra/Joululabra-2014/ohjeet/Checkstyle.md

 >Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
 It automates the process of checking Java code to spare humans of this boring (but important) task.
 This makes it ideal for projects that want to enforce a coding standard.

 ### Pisteytys
 Checkstyleä käyttämällä voi saada maksimissaan 2 pistettä.
 Yhden pisteen saa kun konfiguroi Checkstylen oikein ja lopullisessa palautteessa on Cobertura ja Pit raporttien lisäksi ajettuna Checkstyle raportti.
-Toisen pisteen Checkstylestä on mahdollista saada jos kirjoittaa koodia konfiguraatiotiedostossa asetettujen standardien mukaan ja täten Checkstyle virheitä ei tule.
+Toisen pisteen Checkstylestä on mahdollista saada jos kirjoittaa koodia konfiguraatiotiedostossa asetettujen standardien mukaan ja täten Checkstyle virheitä ei tule 10 enempää.

 ### Checkstylen tuominen projektiin